-Still need a FanDuel account?
-Click here and sign up through our link to get started.
-You’ll not only receive 3 months of free access to our FanDuel Premium content, but if you don’t cash in your first contest, you’ll get your entry fee back in credit for future contests (up to $120 in value)!
+That’s right.
+By creating your account through a RotoGrinders link, you’ll not only receive 3 months of free access to our FanDuel Premium content, but if you don’t cash in your first contest, you’ll get your entry fee back in credit for future contests (up to $120 in value)!
 No FanDuel promo code is necessary!
 Just be sure to sign up by using a RotoGrinders link.

 Already have your account created?
 Great.
 Now let’s introduce you to FanDuel, including the site’s game offerings, scoring, interface, promo codes, tournaments, support and more.